JohnGarbutt/eiffel-ohpc/README.md

 TODO: describe how this works.

-## Image pipeline decisions
+## Image creation options
 All nodes only require a "plain" centos image - ansible will install all necessary packages and set all necessary configuration on this.
 However as discussed above a snapshot image may be useful to signficantly speed up creation of new nodes.

 In production, it may be considered desirable to prebuild images in a separate pipeline e.g. to allow off-line testing.
 This would allow (but not require) potentially nearly all of the ansible to be removed.
 It is suggested that at a minimum the ansible would need to:
 - template out /etc/slurm/slurm.conf (`stackhpc.openhpc` role)
 - copy ssh keys (scaling.yml, reimage.yml) - if the current ssh + scripts approach is used for rescaling/reimage
 - start slurm daemons (`stackhpc.openhpc` role)

-Note that it is assumed that a production cluster would have DNS hence the templating out of /etc/hosts (currently in the `stackhpc.openhpc` role) would not be required.
+The above assumes that a production cluster would have DNS hence the templating out of /etc/hosts would not be required.

 ## Log locations